-On a yacht charter to Turks and Caicos, you will have access to fine dining, luxurious spas, and world-class resorts as well as vast stretches of empty, pristine beaches.
+On your private crewed yacht charter to Turks and Caicos, you will have access to fine dining, luxurious spas, and world-class resorts as well as vast stretches of empty, pristine beaches.
 The surrounding waters are a playground for diving, fishing, and seeing some of the most exciting marine life up close.

 Turks and Caicos Yacht Charter Itinerary